radicallyopensecurity/Nonprofit-Ventures/course-materials/philosophy/content-overview.md

 * Business as a form of self-expression
 * Business as a form of activism

-Then non-profit business starts to make a lot of sense
+In this context, non-profit business starts to make a lot of sense